 Sometimes, clients will feel tired or have strong emotional responses in a brainspotting session.
 Because Brainspotting theorizes that we are connecting to subcortical parts of the brain, the processing that occurs during BSP sessions can continue for days after the session as your brain is working to rewire the connections.
 I work with clients to feel empowered by and prepared for their sessions so that potential strong feelings remain manageable.

 What are the benefits of Brainspotting?

-A few main reasons people choose or prefer BSP include:
+A few main reasons people choose BSP include:

 - Because BSP works through the body, clients can often work through very sensitive matters without having to “tell their story” or share material that makes them uncomfortable.

 - BSP can be used to target a specific issue or concern.